gtv140/Astore-tourist-information-hub-/README.md

 <footer>
     <b>ASTORE TOURIST HUB 2026</b><br>
-    Built with Love by Gemini for You, Sweetie! 😘
+    Built with Love for You, Sweetie! 😘
 </footer>

 <script>